patoarvizu/kms-vault-operator/README.md

 ### Support for K/V V2 is limited (as of this version)

 The `KMSVaultSecret` CRD supports specifying `kvSettings.engineVersion: v2` and a check-and-set index with `kvSettings.casIndex` but support for it is limited.
 For example, the operator doesn't doesn't enforce or validate that the `path` is V2-friendly, and no metadata operations are available.

+### Partial secrets don't validate keys

+The operator doesn't do any validation in regards to keys included both in the `KMSVaultSecret` object and in any included `PartialKMSVaultSecret`s (or if they exist in multiple included `PartialKMSVaultSecret`s), and it also doesn't provide any guarantees regarding the order of precedence of secrets.
+Because of this, you should make sure that your secret aggregation avoids these overlaps.
+Support for validating this can be added in a future version.

+### Partial secrets don't support finalizers (yet)

+Because `PartialKMSVaultSecret`s don't have their own controller (as of the latest version), it's not possible to handle finalizers on them (specifically the `delete.k8s.patoarvizu.dev` finalizer).
+That means that the presence of finalizers on those objects won't have the same effect as setting them on `KMSVaultSecret` objects.
+If a `PartialKMSVaultSecret` object is deleted, the direct effect is that any `KMSVaultSecret` that includes a deleted `PartialKMSVaultSecret` could see the included keys deleted from Vault!
+This would only happen if the Vault KV secret backend is v1, since to update v2 secrets you need to update the `casIndex` field.
+Supporting finalizers for partial secrets could be added to a future version.

 ## Help wanted!